 The free version of Dollarbird gives you access to one calendar – perfect if you’re doing a simple solo budget.

 The paid version allows up to 20 calendars and can be accessed by three people.
 Again, the paid option might be more practical for couples.
 You can opt to pay $4.99 monthly or $25.99 for the year.

 Last but not least on our list of Quicken alternatives, we have Everydollar.
 If you’re a Dave Ramsey fan, you may want to give his budgeting tool a try.

 Everydollar lets you budget your income into customizable spending categories, then enter your transactions and track your spending.
-It doesn’t link to your online accounts, so you enter your transactions manually.
+The free version doesn’t link to your online accounts, so you enter your transactions manually.
+(If you want to automatically sync to your online accounts, you’ll need the paid version.)
 That’s not a deal breaker, but one thing I’ve noticed is that the app doesn’t seem to remember the category associated with a payee that’s previously been entered.
 Adding that would be a nice touch.

 This is a super simple budgeting app that should meet the needs of someone who wants to get started with planning a budget and tracking their spending.
 It’s free, so there’s no risk involved in trying it out for a few months to see what you think.